cirosantilli/markdown-style-guide/README.md

 - Align all pipes of a table border vertically.
 - Left align content, except for the header lines in flavors where they determine text alignment.
 The body of explicitly aligned columns must still be left aligned.
 - Column width is determined by the longest cell in the column.
-- Must always be preceded and followed by newlines.
+- Must be preceded and followed by an empty line.

 Good table: